wildcatting/doge-deluxe/README.md

 }
 ```
 - Reconfigure previous withdraw function as claimRefund
-- Implement ERC721 for tokenizing and allowing customers to swap doges via tokens.
+- Implement ERC721 for tokenizing and allowing customers to swap doges via tokens
 - Test and finalize web3/MetaMask boilerplate in index.html
+- Simplify truffle-config.js and README.md to use default Port 7545
 - Add different types of dogs
 - Stylize buttons